AramDoski/odin-recipes/README.md

-a main page that links to different recipes
+a main page that links to different recipes.